yackx/ipgo/content/programming-blocks/functions.md

 41
 ```

 Our function `sumOfSquares` is reusable.
-Our `main` methods nately calls twice, hiding the calculation details and providing a higher level of abstraction.
+Our `main` methods neately calls it twice, hiding the calculation details, promoting reusability and providing a higher level of abstraction.